 Gary was the afternoon guy on WFHG when I worked there doing 7 till midnight.
 He had a great radio voice.
 Between his and my shift, he would have to read the daily obituaries.
 He always ran everyone out of the control room so he wouldn’t ‘break up’ on the air.
 He had this very solemn delivery with the obits.
 We would still occasionally ‘get him’ through the windows in the studio and crack him up.
 There was always a moment of “dead air” when he had to kill the mike to compose himself!
 It was making a morbid subject tolerable.
 I remember him once asking me if I had finished school.
 I told him I hadn’t made it all the way through college yet.
 He said “no, I mean High School.”
 I said yes I made it through High School.
 He said he did not, as he thought it was “neat to make money instead.”

 I used to listen to Bill when he did nights on WJCW when they were still Rock.
 I loved his “Ard the Wonder Toad” character and visited him at remotes he did at the “Stone Toad,” a local watering hole.
 My first personal dealings with him was in the 70’s at a radio commercial awards banquet (The ADDY’s.)
 He and I took turns winning the majority of the awards that night and we would “high 5” each other as we went up.
 I mentioned elsewhere here that he had offered me a job at WQUT in the 70’s.
 Bill Cramer was the one who put QUT on the map.
 Bill had come back to work part time at QUT toward the end of his life.
 He still had that famous “Cramer” voice!
-There is a tree we planted in front of the studios in Gray in his honor.
+We planted a tree in front of the studios in Gray in his honor.

-The very first words I spoke on the radio on WJSO, other than introducing preachers on Sunday mornings, were “Now let’s go out to Sherwood Chevrolet, broadcasting live—here’s Red Kirk.”
+The very first words I ever spoke live on the radio on WJSO, other than introducing preachers on Sunday mornings, were “Now let’s go out to Sherwood Chevrolet, broadcasting live—here’s Red Kirk.”
 Red of course was the spokesperson for several car dealerships over the years.
 I even bought a car from him when he worked at Don Hill Pontiac.
 I remember seeing him playing his guitar and singing on the old Kathryn Willis Show on channel 11.
 Red came to work mornings at WKIN when we played country music.
 He of course knew the format up and down and had several hits of his own.
 He was a very genuine and talented guy.

 Dia was, above all else, owner Cy N. Bahakel’s sister!
 She was officially the Assistant Manger under Ken Maness at WKIN.
 She was in sales, but did a daily 15 minute live show called “Today with Dia.”
 It was a show about “This, that and everything, from here, there and everywhere” as her intro recorded by Wayne Bernard (aka Charlie Chase) stated.
 Dia could be hard for some folks to get along with, but she and I got along great.
 I guess my biggest complaint was that she wrote her own commercials for her clients and I was always trying to read 45 seconds worth of copy in 30!